ASchmidt1024/articles/angular/testing/angular-unit-testing.md

 Why Unit Test?
 Guess you have created a new Angular app and want to know if your components, pipes and services work as intended.
 The answer will give you Unit Tests.
 Writing the correct test to get the correct answer will be an important part.
 But keep in mind, this article cannot cover up all cases.
 Unit Testing is an extensive topic by his own.
 The goal of this article is to show you how to use Unit Testing in Angular apps and not philosophize about how tests should be written.

 Unit Tests allow us to guard against breaking changes.
 Once written we can use them to run as often as we needed.
 When we update our app and a test fails, we know exactly where in our app is the failure.
-We can also analyze code behavior for expected and unexpected results and we can reveal design mistakes.
+We can also analyse code behaviour for expected and unexpected results and we can reveal design mistakes.
 Maybe when we writing our test we come to a mistake in design of our app.
 Tests can help us.

 ## Introduction